List of Liberty ships (T): Thomas Bulfinch

 was built by Todd Houston Shipbuilding.
 Her keel was laid on 8 July 1944.
 She was launched on 16 August and delivered on 26 August.
 Laid up in Puget Sound post-war, she was converted to a non-seagoing fish processing plant in 1971 for use at Dutch Harbor, Alaska.

 Thomas Clyde

 was built by New England Shipbuilding Corporation.
 Her keel was laid on 16 August 1943.
 She was launched on 5 October and delivered on 15 October.
-Built for the WSA, she was operated under the management of Moore-McCormack Lines.
+Built for the War Shipping Administration, she was operated under the management of Moore-McCormack Lines.
 To the French Government in 1947 and renamed Gien.
 Operated under the management of Compagnie Marseille de Navigation Coloniale.
 Management transferred to Louis Dreyfus et Compagnie later that year.
 Sold in 1960 to Compania San Giovanni S.A., Panama and renamed Marnipo.
 Reflagged to Lebanonand operated under the management of Wigham, Richardson & Co.
 She ran aground in the Dardanelles on 12 January 1963 whilst on a voyage from Constanța, Romania to Alexandria, Egypt.
 She broke in two and was a total loss.